havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

   ellipse as the only feature.
-The following attributes are available for the layer / ellipse: meanx, meany, majoranglerad (major axis angle in radians counter-clockwise relative to x/east), directiondeg ("compass" direction - clockwise relative to north), majorsd (SD along the major axis), minorsd (SD along the minor axis).
+The following attributes are available for the layer / ellipse: meanx, meany, majoranglerad (major axis angle in radians counter-clockwise relative to x/east), directiondeg ("compass" direction - degrees clockwise relative to north), majorsd (SD along the major axis), minorsd (SD along the minor axis, eccentricity).

 Options
 =============